Decomposition of degenerate Gromov-Witten invariants: Examples

 There is in fact a one-parameter family $\ul{W}$ of such stable maps, as the line in $H_3$ is unconstrained and can be chosen to be any element in a pencil of lines.
 Only one member of this family lies in a plane, and we will see below that indeed only one member of the family admits a logarithmic enhancement.

-\emph{Tropical picture.} To understand the nature of such a logarithmic curve, we first analyze the corresponding tropical curve.
-The image of such a curve will be as depicted in Figure \ref{cubiccase2} on the right, with the central vertex corresponding to the contracted component landing somewhere in the interior of the triangle.
-However, the tropical balancing condition must hold at this central vertex, by \cite{GS}, Proposition~1.14.
-From this one determines that the only possibility is that the values of $u_q$ of $(-2,1,1)$, $(1,1,-2)$ and $(1,-2,1)$, all lengths are $1/3$, and the central vertex is $(1/3,1/3,1/3)$.
-This rigid tropical curve $\Gamma$ then has multiplicity $m_{\Gamma}=3$ (Definition~\ref{rigiddef}).
+\emph{Tropical picture.} To understand the nature of such a logarithmic curve, we first analyze the corresponding tropical map.
+The image of such a map will be as depicted in Figure~\ref{cubiccase2} on the right, with the central vertex corresponding to the contracted component landing somewhere in the interior of the triangle.
+However, the tropical balancing condition must hold at this central vertex, by \cite[Prop.~1.14]{GS}.
+From this one determines that the only possibility for the values of $u_q$ are $(-2,1,1)$, $(1,1,-2)$ and $(1,-2,1)$, all lengths are $1/3$, and the central vertex is $(1/3,1/3,1/3)$.
+The multiplicity of this rigid tropical map $\Gamma$ acccording to Corollary~\ref{Cor: decomposition of fM(cX_0,beta')} then is $m_{\Gamma}=3$.